Celebration and Review: 2005 - 2007

 In 2006, SaskCulture started the year by bringing together its members and community partners for a Funding Review Summit.
 The event, which brought together over 100 people from the cultural community, was designed to help build plans to ensure funding from the Culture Section of the Saskatchewan Lotteries Trust Fund for Sport, Culture and Recreation was supporting cultural activity that met the needs of Saskatchewan people.
 Later in 2007, the SaskCulture Funding Review Team met and interviewed all 31 provincial cultural organizations as part of its review process.
 These interviews compiled the data required for the Board to make recommendations.
 These recommendations were presented as an Implementation Strategy as part of the 2007 Annual Gathering held in Regina.

 On March 13, 2006, SaskCulture, along with its partners Sask Sport, Saskatchewan Parks and Recreation Association and Minister Glenn Hagel, on behalf of the Government of Saskatchewan, signed a new three-year Lottery Licence Agreement.
-The provincial government agreed to reduce the licence fee for the 2006-2009 agreement to 3%, to provide more stability for sport, culture and recreation in Saskatchewan.
+The provincial government agreed to reduce the licence fee for the 2006-2009 agreement to 3%, to provide even more stability for sport, culture and recreation in Saskatchewan.
 SaskCulture also launched a new data collection tool to help it report on new indicators established in the new lottery agreement.

 The Multicultural Community of Interest Committee, led by MCoS as the secretariat, hosted two multicultural forums, one in November 2006 in Regina and the other in February 2007 in Saskatoon.
 Over 100 delegates attended each event and offered useful insight into the future of multiculturalism in Saskatchewan.

 During this time period, a review, called Building Better Communities, was initiated of the existing delivery model for sport, culture and recreation.
 SaskCulture participated to help ensure that a new model would embrace cultural activity more effectively.
 In January 2006, the Building Better Communities Report was released to the community, outlining the recommended action of merging the 23 recreation regions and nine sport councils into nine districts for sport, culture and recreation.
-The partners worked with the funding model, and by 2007, they had established the Community Development Fund, which would support the Districts for Sport, Culture and Recreation and the Northern Community Schools Program – Sask Sport 40%, SaskCulture 30% and SPRA 30% - which is still in place today.
+The partners worked with the funding model, and by 2007, they had established the Community Development Fund, which would support the Districts for Sport, Culture and Recreation and the Northern Community Schools Program – Sask Sport 40%, SaskCulture 30% and SPRA 30% - and is still in place today.

 The Creative Cities Network and municipal cultural planning were gaining momentum during this period.
 In 2007, SaskCulture funded the City of Saskatoon Creative Cities Project, Building Cultural Bridges, to support a cultural mapping initiative.
 In October the same year, SaskCulture signed a contract with an external coordinator to help oversee a Municipal Cultural Engagement Strategy.
 Initial work, earlier in the year was done to interest the communities of Yorkton, Swift Current, Lumsden and Muskoday First Nation into becoming pilot studies for the strategy.
 To help stimulate more interest, SaskCulture brought Dr. Greg Baeker to speak on the benefits of municipal cultural planning at the 2008 Saskatchewan Urban Municipalities Association Conference held in Regina.
 In the end, Yorkton was the only community to complete a Cultural Plan which was launched in 2009.
 However, discussion began on the formation of a new grant program to support municipalities in cultural planning.

 Late in 2007, the government announced the results of Music Industry Review Final Report, as well as granting an additional $4.5 million to the Saskatchewan Arts Board to provide new support for cultural industries, including a revolving investment fund, as well as support to delivery on recommendations made in the Status of the Artist legislation review.
-Also as part of this initiative, five of the eligible cultural organizations began receiving their funding from the General Revenue Fund (GRF) via the Saskatchewan Arts Board.
+Also as part of this initiative, five of the eligible cultural organizations, previously supported through the Trust, began receiving their funding from the General Revenue Fund (GRF) via the Saskatchewan Arts Board.
 The five organizations included the Saskatchewan Sound Recording Industry Association (SaskMusic), Saskatchewan Motion Picture Industry Association, Saskatchewan Publishers Group, Saskatchewan Craft Council and CARFAC Saskatchewan.
 This change freed up additional Culture Section dollars for other cultural development efforts.